suchokrates1/retrievershop-suite/README.md

 No data is removed during this step.
 The application can then be started as before using the same database file.

+Running a newer version of the application on an older database file will automatically add missing columns (for example the `barcode` column in the `product_sizes` table) during startup.

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE).